strguntbr/theme-bobthefish/README.md

 | ![zenburn][zenburn]     | ![terminal-dark][terminal-dark]     |
 | ![nord][nord]           |                                     |

-You can use the function `bobthefish_display_colors` to preview the prompts in any color scheme.
+You can use the function `charliethefish_display_colors` to preview the prompts in any color scheme.

 Set `theme_color_scheme` in a terminal session or in your fish startup files to one of the following options to change the prompt colors.

 - `dark`.
-The default bobthefish theme.
+The default charliethefish theme.
 - `light`.
 A lighter version of the default theme.
 - `solarized` (or `solarized-dark`), `solarized-light`.
 Dark and light variants of Solarized.